 Surveys and polls conducted by AreaVibes with residents of the area revealed unfavorable results concerning the walkability of amenities, the availability of parks and public transit access.

-Dallas is a mid-sized city located in the state of Georgia.
-The city has a population of 13,680 inhabitants.
-The median age of all Dallas residents is 33, which is well below the national average.
-This is a good indication that this city could be ideal for a younger demographic.
+Dallas, Georgia is a mid-sized city with a population of 14,122 people.
+With an average age of 33 years old, Dallas could be a great place to live for young adults as this age is well below the national average.
 In Dallas, only 50% of people over the age of fifteen are married.
 This city could be a good option for singles ready to mingle.
-An important consideration when living in Dallas is the longer-than-average commute times.
-If you seek a short work commute, this area may not be the best choice for you.
-The one-way commute time here typically takes 37 minutes, far surpassing the national average of 26 minutes.
+Something to be aware of when living in Dallas are the above average commute times.
+If you're looking for a short commute to work, this might not be the right area for you.
+With one way commute time of 37 minutes, this comes in much higher than the national average of 26 minutes.

-The livability score in Dallas is 64 out of 100 and the city is ranked in the 59th percentile of all cities across America.
-Based on the rankings for each individual category, Dallas has been rewarded with high marks for crime (A+), cost of living (A+) and housing (A+).
-There is at least one category that you should be aware of in Dallas.
-The following was graded with a disappointing score: amenities (F) and education (D).
+The livability score in Dallas is 65/100 and the city is ranked in the 59th percentile of all cities across America.
+Based on the rankings for each individual category, Dallas has been rewarded with high marks for crime (A-), cost of living (A+) and housing (A+).
+There are some categories that Dallas ranks poorly for, including: amenities (F) and education (D).
+It might be worth taking a closer look to determine why.

 Finding affordable real estate and housing in Dallas can be tricky.
 Having said that, this area might be the place to get the best of both worlds.
 Based on factors like home/rental affordability and appreciation rates, this area has received an above average score in the housing category.
 A healthy real estate market can lead to wealth appreciation for property owners, as rising property values can contribute to homeowners' equity, financial stability and the ability to build long-term wealth.